KNAnagnostop/FortranMatrix/README.md

 ## Documentation

-The up to date documentation [array  module documentation](https://docs.google.com/document/d/19KoFFvpxTcm9FN1zGqdGaBopyJhl2vYA0D1mEHbTUZ8/edit?usp=sharing).
+The up to date documentation can be found at [array  module documentation](https://docs.google.com/document/d/19KoFFvpxTcm9FN1zGqdGaBopyJhl2vYA0D1mEHbTUZ8/edit?usp=sharing).

 The [matrix module documentation](https://docs.google.com/document/d/1PLhbGWSkTO2lGfq7dNz5SUUcmbekR8NTH-dGsxdLsfs/edit?usp=sharing).
 The matrix module is mostly written for educational reasons, and is not to be used for HPC applications.